 A size guide on the Louis Vuitton product page

-A loyalty or rewards program incentivizes repeat purchases and builds long-term customer relationships.
+A loyalty or rewards program incentivizes repeat purchases and builds long-term customer relationships for higher retention.

 Here’s an example of a point-based loyalty program by Zappos: